ptcrealitylab/Vuforia-Spatial-Toolbox-Virtualizer/README.md

 and [Azure Kinect Body Tracking SDK v0.9.4](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download)

+If you encounter the error `DllNotFoundException` it will be necessary to also install Visual Studio Code 2017 and 2019 with support for C++ development.
+This covers missing dependencies on freshly installed copies of Windows.

 ## Copying dependencies with checkout.sh

 Run this repository's script checkout.sh in Git Bash.
 This generally looks like